-The risk seems to be that all this praise for the series' political relevance will begin to delegitimize the show's level of shear brilliance.
+The risk seems to be that all this praise for the series' political relevance will begin to delegitimise the show's level of shear brilliance.
 But its merits stretch well beyond its timeliness.
 All politics aside, The Handmaid's Tale is just plain excellent peak TV.
-The color palette is exacting.
+The colour palette is exacting.
 The plotting is spellbinding in its suspense, and the soundtrack boasts the kind of specificity you only hear about in film class.

 Yes, art is inherently political.
 Especially now, politics and pop culture feel more enmeshed than ever, perhaps because our leader honed his predilection for spewing unfiltered catchphrases on reality television.
 Great art, though, is timeless.
 The best stories transcend the headlines of the times, and The Handmaid's Tale is more than just its relevance.

 Yes, we live in Trump's America, but we don't have to reference it every time we talk about The Handmaid's Tale.

 The first series of The Handmaid's Tale is shown on Channel 4 on Sundays at 9pm.